fabianhauser/nix-talk/slides.md

 * Nobody uses `derivation` without abstraction.
 * We should use the Nix Flake structure for packages.

-Not to speak of this weird Nix language... 🙀
+And what is this weird `derivation` thing?... 🙀

 ---